djgoldstone/Portfolio/README.md

 ___

-The Bootstrap-Portfolio assignment involved recreating the basic portfolio formatting with bootstrap formatting.
-This particular webpage made use of Bootstrap's navbar, jumbotron, card deck, and form featured layouts.
+This portfolio makes use of Bootstrap's navbar, jumbotron, card deck, and form featured layouts.
 The grid system was utilized via column sizing in order to create a responsive layout.
-All images displayed on the index and portfolio pages make use of responsive images via bootstrap's img-fluid feature.
+All images displayed on the index page make use of responsive images via bootstrap's img-fluid feature.

 ### Design

 ---

-Our front-end design was meant to spark user interest and interactivity.
-The design highlights binary user choice, limiting user options, and providing a smaller scope allowing for quicker, more conscise decisions.
-Our intent for this design choice was to prevent the user from being indundated from too many choices and to aid those in our generation who suffer from "analysis-paralysis".
+The Google Fonts library provided custom font styling using "Press Start 2P".

 ## Built With